-Knowing when to open a credit card and how to use it responsibly will prepare you to take advantage of the many perks that credit cards can offer account holders (while avoiding the potential pitfalls).
+Knowing when to open a credit card and how to use it responsibly will prepare you for the many perks that credit cards can offer (while avoiding the potential pitfalls).

 So, when should you get a credit card?